dogaegeozden/kotlin_projects/README.md

 ## Atom
 If you want to use Atom text editor to write kotlin applications.
 Install the language-kotlin package to see typing errors, auto code completion advises and etc. Write your app save it as appname.kt.
 Compile and run it as it described in Usage section.

+# Mobile Applications
+Some of these app are developed for android phones.
+So you should use android studio or an IDEA with an emulator or android development support.